5.1.2 |

 or something similar.
 At this place we will only consider

 identity-dependent interpretations of this principle.
-On such

-other living beings.
+speaking, not replaceable by other living beings.

 Taken literally, the traditional principle of life states